Chitranjan806/AV-Internshala_Data_Science_Challenge/README.md

-# Premium Deposits Success Prediction
+# Predicting On Time Premium Deposits

 A Regression Analysis project to predict the success rate of On-Time deposits of Premiums by Policy Holders.